 How do I prepare to practice telemedicine overseas?

 “Take your laptop and rent a beach cottage with a good internet connection for two weeks.
 See if you can balance working from your laptop at a café or in your cottage while still enjoying your new travel destination”.

 Pro tip: If you are seriously interested in taking your telemedicine career overseas, try a test run in a place fairly local, but unfamiliar to you.

 Live, Work, and Travel with a Flexible Telemedicine Job

 The future of telemedicine is bright, and as the adoption of the practice grows, so do the opportunities to travel while practicing.
 If you are unsure if a telemedicine company will support your move, it doesn’t hurt to ask the question.
-While you dream of your next adventure, keep your eyes on current telemedicine jobs with us here.
+While you dream of your next adventure, keep your eyes on current telemedicine jobs with us here at Wheel.
 Happy travels!